laher/goxc/README.md

       goxc -z=false .

-'Package version' will now be read from a constant PKG_VERSION.
+'Package version' can be automatically parsed from a constant in your source called PKG_VERSION.

 Outcome
 -------